 I'm starting to wonder if the enormity of cybersecurity is feeding inaction within some organizations.
 I wonder if companies are simply throwing in the towel and accepting what they believe will be "inevitable."
 Despite knowing that data breaches can do incredible financial and reputational damage, organizations don't take all reasonable steps to protect themselves.
 Worse, a defeatist or fatalistic view about the eventuality of being hacked may be contributing to weak or ineffective controls.

 Two recent surveys provide additional examples of our struggles with cybersecurity.
-A survey by Spencer Stuart of S&P 500 companies found that, although boards last year hired the largest number of new directors (397) since 2004, a scant 19 percent of them had a background in technology or telecommunications.
-This suggests that, while there is growing awareness of the importance of having directors who are knowledgeable about IT and cybersecurity, that awareness hasn't translated into greater action.
+A survey by Spencer Stuart of S&P 500 companies found that, though boards in 2017 hired the largest number of new directors (397) since 2004, a scant 19 percent of them had a background in technology or telecommunications.
+That suggests that, while there is growing awareness of the importance of having directors who are knowledgeable about IT and cybersecurity, that awareness hasn't translated into greater action.

-A new report from information security services firm IOActive identified cybersecurity vulnerabilities in nearly all of the 40 major online stock-trading platforms it investigated.
+Another report, from the information security services firm IOActive, identified cybersecurity vulnerabilities in nearly all of the 40 major online stock-trading platforms it investigated.
 The vulnerabilities varied in severity, from storage of unencrypted passwords to promoting features that are susceptible to malware.

-Talent was among four keys for transforming internal audit that I wrote about in a blog post earlier this year.
+Talent was among four keys for transforming internal audit that I wrote about in a blog post earlier in 2017.
 In short, internal audit must redefine talent, especially with regard to auditing IT.

 The path forward on talent may be the most challenging.
 For example, CAEs report significant challenges in recruiting personnel with cybersecurity and privacy/data mining and analytical skills.
 Still, there are clear steps we can take to make sure we have the right people in place to meet stakeholder demands, innovate, and be agile.